opencog/learn/run-config/README.md

 * `2-pair-conf.sh` -- Parameters that control (word-)pair counting.

+* `3-mpg-dict` -- Directory containing a Link Grammar dictionary that (when properly configured) allows Link Grammar to use word-pair data to perform Maximum Planar Graph (MPG) parsing.

 * `3-mst-conf.sh` and `3-mpg-conf.sh` -- Parameters that control MST
   parsing and disjunct counting.
 The MPG variant is the "Maximum Planar Graph" variation of MST, as ordinary MST parsing may result in